davidmoreno/onion/README.rst

 O_DETACH_LISTEN flag.
 This is very useful when adding an extra web server to your application as it can be added without changes to the flow of your application, but you will need to thread protect your data if you access to it from the web server.

+Finally there is a pool mode.
+User can set a default number of threads (onion_set_max_threads), and using epoll the data is given to the threads.
+This is the highest performant method, with up to 30k petitions served on a Intel(R) Core(TM)2 Duo CPU T6500  @2.10GHz.

 ARM Support